Kim-one/ai-text-completion-project/README.md

 Would you like to set the creativity of the text?
 Y/N: Y
-To set creativity enter a float between 0 and 1: 0.5 Enter a prompt: Write a story about a robot
+To set creativity, enter a float between 0 and 1: 0.5 Enter a prompt: Write a story about a robot
 AI Response:  Once upon a time...
 ```